This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Heat up grill to medium-high heat.
+- Heat up the grill to medium-high heat.

-- Turn over, and, optionally, brush with your favorite barbecue sauce to keep it moist; continue to cook for 4 minutes.
+- Thread the chicken onto the skewers.
+Oil the grates really well to prevent the bacon from sticking.
+Arrange the chicken skewers on the grill and cook for 4 minutes.
+Turn over, and, optionally, brush with your favorite barbecue sauce to keep it moist; continue to cook for 4 minutes.

 - To freeze, place each piece of bacon-wrapped chicken on a lined cookie sheet and freeze overnight.
 Remove from freezer and place in freezer bags.
 Freeze for up to 3 months.